Neo-sk01/newmatter/README.md

 - Import: Upload CSVs or connect to a CRM (UI only).
 - Import: Upload CSVs (drag & drop).
 We parse on the client and call an LLM mapping API to normalize columns to a standard lead schema.
-- Enrich: Toggle data sources (LinkedIn, company site, news, tech stack) to augment leads (demo behavior).
+- Enrich: Run GPT-4o web research per lead, capture LinkedIn URLs, and approve 100-word insight summaries before move to generation.
 - Generate: Use tokenized templates and GPT‑4o‑mini via the Vercel AI SDK to generate personalized drafts.
 - Review: Inline edit, approve/reject per lead; preview live AI streaming output.
 - Send: Simulated batch sending with progress, scheduling, and limits.